 CFA is a professional designation given by the CFA Institute.
 The exam measures the competence and integrity of financial analysts.
 Candidates have to pass three levels of exams covering areas such as accounting, economics, ethics, money management, and security analysis.

-CFA is considered the highest-ranked financial certificate and widely recognized across the globe.
+CFA is considered the highest-ranked financial certificate and is widely recognized across the globe.
 CFA program takes at least three years and requires passing the three-level exam.
 Level 1 exam is offered twice a year in June and December.
 Level 2 and 3 are offered only once a year in June.
 Candidates also need to pass strict work requirements regarding their work experience in the investment decision-making process.

 Certified Financial Planner